tomerwi/OfritProject/README.md

     twice when it half on `` sent all ... ... ah will be ill ! ''
     Best Distance Levinshtein: 13.000000
     Best Distance Jaccard: 0.761905

-    Avarage of minimum distances of jaccard: 0.693593 Avarage of minimum distances of levinsterin: 5.000000
+    Avarage of minimum distances of jaccard: 0.693593 Avarage of minimum distances of levinstein: 5.000000